||Swift Ridge Trail (historic Shooter

 Shoreline Orem trailhead and tries to make sense of the riding options at

 various elevation levels on the hillside.
+The Swift Ridge Trail is also a

 tall stands of gambel oak.
 Photos, GPS tracks, and ride recommendations